hdShang/arxiv-daily/docs/cs-AI/2025-05-19/papers/250606301v1-large-language-models-and-their-applications-in-roadway-safety-and-m.md

 ---
 layout: default
-title: Large Language Models and Their Applications in Roadway Safety and Mobility Enhancement: A Comprehensive Review
+title: "Large Language Models and Their Applications in Roadway Safety and Mobility Enhancement: A Comprehensive Review"
 ---

 # Large Language Models and Their Applications in Roadway Safety and Mobility Enhancement: A Comprehensive Review